utdata/icj-sass-template/README.md

 # Lesson to refactor CSS to SCSS

+A template to use in learning Sass.
+See the [ICJ class](https://github.com/utdata/icj-class#sass) for more info.

 ## Project setup with degit

 An easy way to use download and use a template from a repo is [degit](), which ICJ students should have installed when they set up Node.